intunist/english-labeling-guide/GUIDE.md

 Labeling should be based on the intention and not the exact phoneme used in most cases. **However, there is flexibility**, and you **can** be more precise if it suits your needs.

 Vowels are generally labeled to follow the singer stylistically rather than exactly as pronounced.
 This means the vowel phonemes may not be "technically correct" but are perceptually appropriate.
 <br>Consonants are labeled based on their phonological grouping.
 Most speakers cannot distinguish fine phonetic differences accurately, and handling it broadly allows the model to manage these differences naturally.

 A notable exception would be including [dx]/[q], where more control is often be preferred over automatic tapping/glottalization.
 <br>**However, if you stylistically pronounce a word like "sleep" as [s l ey p] instead of [s l iy p], then it makes more sense to label it as [ey]!**

-In essence, **style overrides the "correct" phoneme.** This applies to both labeling vowels based on perception and distinguishing an extreme or notable change in pronunciation from a consistent and natural style.
+In essence, **style overrides the "correct" phoneme.** This applies to both labeling vowels based on perception and distinguishing an extreme or notable change in pronunciation from the consistent and natural style.

 This means you may often label a pronounced [ah] as [aa] (or similar) if it is appropriate for the singing style, especially across the sung range as the vocalist adjusts their vowel shape for an ideal tone.